gise88/yt2audiobot/README.md

 ```
 # pip install -r requirements.txt
 ```
-or you can use the script `setup_venv_and_db` to create a virtual environment and initialize the database
+or you can use the script `setup_venv_and_db` to create a virtual environment for Python 2.7 and initialize the database

 #### Configuration: